Brompton-on-Swale

-Brompton-on-Swale is a village and civil parish in the Richmondshire district of North Yorkshire, England.
+Brompton-on-Swale is a village and civil parish in the county of North Yorkshire, England.
 The village is located three miles east of Richmond and 10 mi north-west of the county town of Northallerton on the northern bank of the River Swale.

 History

 The village is mentioned in the Domesday Book as Brunton in lands owned by Count Alan of Brittany.
-The Count had granted the manor to the constable of Richmond Castle, Enisant Musard after 1086, with the previous lord at the time of the Norman conquest being a local man named Thor, who was listed as a sub-tenant.
+The Count had granted the manor to the constable of Richmond Castle, Enisant Musard after 1086, with the previous lord at the time of the Norman Conquest being a local man named Thor, who was listed as a sub-tenant.
 There were 16 households, 10 ploughlands, an 8 acre meadow and a mill.
 By the late 13th century the manor was in dispute between the Rollos family, who had been granted the manor seized by Henry II, and Roald of Richmond.
 After the death of William de Rollos, the Crown restored the manor to Roald.
 Some of the lands at this time were held Robert Lacelles and Peter Greathead and their descendants until sold to Richard le Scrope of Bolton in 1371.
 By 1380 the lands had been given to the Abbey of St Agatha at nearby Easby, who held the lands until the dissolution.
 After this, the lands were returned to the Scrope family.
 By the end of the 19th century, the manorial rights disappeared.

 The etymology of the village name is derived from the Old English words brōm, for the shrub Broom, and tūn meaning village or farmstead.
 The suffix to indicate that the village is located on the River Swale was added later.

 The old Roman road of Dere Street runs between the modern road of the A1(M) and A6136.

 Brompton-on-Swale was served by Catterick Bridge railway station until 1969; the station house can be seen just outside the village on the B6271 towards Richmond.